AeroPress Coffee Maker Tutorial

 AeroPress filter

 At this point, you should rinse the filter.
-It will help the filter stay in place and minimize the chance of any paper reside flavor going into the coffee.
+This will help the filter stay in place and minimize the chance of any paper-residual flavor entering the coffee.

 #2 Twist Filter Into Place